-Can You Play a Guitar with Rusty Strings?
-(The Truth)
+Can You Play Guitar with Rusty Strings?
+Effects on Tone and Technique Explained

 Can you play a guitar with rusty strings?
-Though it’s possible to play guitar with rusty strings and could even add some interesting tones and textures, it’s not a good idea.
+No, it’s not a good idea.
 Rusty strings increase the likelihood that your instrument sounds terrible, has an uneven tone, or even breaks in the middle of a song, perhaps causing you to cut your fingers.

 Image of guitar with complete guitars strings on it.
 Source: juan pablo amador, pexels